elixir-europe/rdmkit/pages/your_problem/data_publication.md

   * What are the repository's policies concerning licences and data re-use

 ### Solutions
-* Domain-Specific Repositories
+* Discipline-Specific Repositories
-If a domain-specific repository, recognised by the community, exists this should be your first choice since domain-specific repositories often increases the FAIRness of the data.
+If a discipline-specific repository, recognised by the community, exists this should be your first choice since discipline-specific repositories often increases the FAIRness of the data.
   * The [EMBL-EBI's data submission wizard](https://www.ebi.ac.uk/submission/) will help you choose a suitable repository based on your data type.
-  * Lists of domain-specific, community-recognised repositories can be found in the following links:
+  * Lists of discipline-specific, community-recognised repositories can be found in the following links:
     * [ELIXIR's Recommended Deposition Databases](https://elixir-europe.org/services/tag/elixir-deposition-databases).
     * [scientific Data's Recommended Repositories](https://www.nature.com/sdata/policies/repositories).

-* General Purpose Repositories
-For other cases, a repository that accepts many different data types should be considered.
+* General Purpose Repositories and Institutional repositories For other cases, a repository that accepts data of different types and disciplines should be considered.
+It could be a General Purpose Repository or a centralised repository provided by your Institution or University.

   * [4TU.Datacentrum](https://data.4tu.nl/info/en/)
   * [Dryad Digital Repository](http://datadryad.org)